apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Taylor Swift's label UMG to pull music from TikTok, accusing the social media app of bullying**
+**Breathtaking JWST Images of 19 Spiral Galaxies Reveal Incredible Diversity**

-You can read more about it [here](https://www.cnbc.com/2024/01/31/universal-music-group-taylor-swifts-label-to-pull-music-from-tiktok.html).
+You can read more about it [here](https://www.sciencealert.com/breathtaking-jwst-images-of-19-spiral-galaxies-reveal-incredible-diversity).

 ## Requirements
 - Python 3.8